iluvjava/Maths/Notebook 2.0/AMATH 515 (Optimization Fundamentals)/Strong Wolfe Condition.md

 **Explanations**

 `[1]`: If the current step size, $\alpha_i$ breaks the first wolfe condition by not creating enough decrease on the relaxed tagent line, OR, It's the first step and we over stepped leading to objective increase, then:
-  * Shrinks the search step by zooming in beetween the previous step size and the current step size.
+  * Shrinks the search step by zooming in between the previous step size and the current step size.

-`[2]`: The first wolfe conditions is satisfied, and the magnitude of the gradient along the step size satisfied the second wolfe conditions, dreasing in magnitude.
+`[2]`: The first wolfe conditions is satisfied, and the magnitude of the gradient along the step size satisfied the second wolfe conditions, decreasing in magnitude.
   * Strong Wolfe conditions satisfied, terminates.

 `[3]`: Second and first wolfe conditions are not satisfied, and the gradient along the step size is increasing, we need to shrink the step size.